-We suspected that larger catches of escaped krill in the cover might impact the 106 107 animals' metabolism due to reductions in oxygen concentration.
-In addition, their increased exposure to mechanical damage due to denser packing and prolonged handling time on deck 108 109 before transfer to the holding facilities might contribute to further increased mortality.
+We suspected that larger catches of escaped krill in the cover might impact the animals' metabolism due to reductions in oxygen concentration.
+In addition, their increased exposure to mechanical damage due to denser packing and prolonged handling time on deck before transfer to the holding facilities might contribute to further increased mortality.
 Smaller catches were therefore preferred and we took steps to try to limit catch size.
-Krill that had 110 111 escaped from the codend were collected from the rear part of the cover using a 5 L hard 112 plastic bucket with small holes, covered by 500 μm mesh netting.
-The plastic bucket was attached to a hard nylon column and the rear cover rigged with a quick release system to 113 114 enable fast transfer of the krill to the holding facility.
+Krill that had escaped from the codend were collected from the rear part of the cover using a 5 L hard plastic bucket with holes covered by 500 $\mu$ m mesh netting to enable sieving of seawater during towing and landing, reduced krill mobility and layered packing of krill as individuals enter the bucket.
+The plastic bucket was attached to a hard nylon column and the rear cover rigged with a quick release system to enable fast transfer of the krill to the holding facility.

 Hydrographic data were acquired using a mini CTD (Star-Oddi) mounted to the trawl beam, logging at 10-second intervals (Table 2), and a trawl eye sensor (type A1, www.marport.com) attached to the headline gave depth and temperature information during fishing operations.
 The trawl was towed at commercial speeds of about 2.0-2.5 knots.

-After each haul the entire towing rig with opened codend and cover was cleaned by dragging it on the surface for 10-15 min and then hung and flushed on deck to wash out any krill remaining from the previous haul.
-Of a total of 17 hauls, eight were successful in catching krill in the cover (shown as hauls 1-8; Table 2).
-The hauls were performed day and night, to reflect commercial fishing practice.
+After each haul the entire towing rig with opened codend and cover was cleaned by dragging it on the surface for 10-15 min and then hung and flushed on deck to wash out any krill